 Please note: where it is not directly specified, the admission test listed is for Standard Entry Medicine.

-The following list of the Top 10 medical schools in the UK is taken from The Guardian’s University Guide 2021: League Table for Medicine for 2021.
+The following list of the Top 10 medical schools in the UK is taken from The Guardian's Best UK universities for medicine – league table (2023).

 For more detailed information see our Best Medical Schools blog.